Youthful eyes are on us this holiday season.

 Model for your child how to show appreciation to others throughout the holiday season.

-What should you do when invited over to a home for a party or dinner?
+Teach your son or daughter what to do when invited over to a home for a party or dinner.
 Let your kids see you contribute to the holiday meal by bringing a dish or a small gift for the host.
-Teach them not to show up at someone’s home empty-handed.
+Talk to them about how you show appreciation to those hosting you this holiday season.